abishek-bhat/Mobile-Price-Prediction/README.md

 # Mobile-Price-Prediction
-This set of codes tells how the percentage is the data set is accurate.
+This set of code tells how much accurate is the data set!!!!....